 You’re probably used to listening to your smartphone’s playlist using Bluetooth on some rinky-dinky wireless speaker.
 Me too.
 But since MaxTV can do Bluetooth, using it shows just how crappy the lorez stuff I have on my iPhone sounds.
 But when I ran with higher bit-rates, boy does it sound good.
 Pretty much as good as if it was coming off a pair of tower speakers through a reasonably powerful amp.
 Plus the advantage here is that you’ll probably have the MaxTV in the bedroom, which makes perfectly good sense for listening to your music to begin with.
 The pairing is initiated via the remote and then done in the normal fashion we’ve all gotten used to for iOS/Android devices

-A tabletop speaker that holds a TV can be the best sound bar you can get — providing that you’ve a cabinet-based TV and you’re using the MaxTV MT2 TV Sound Speaker.
-The retail price of 9 reflects the fact that Proficient packed the insides with quality audio components.
+Bottom line: A tabletop speaker that holds a TV can be the best sound bar you can get — providing that you’ve a cabinet-based TV and you’re using the MaxTV MT2 TV Sound Speaker.
+The retail price of $599 reflects the fact that Proficient packed the insides with quality audio components.
 They definitely do the job.

 - Handy EQ reset button on remote

 - Dual 5.25-inch subwoofers

 - Subwoofer grills can be removed for cleaning